Mental Health Services

 Submit the AB1424 Family Information form to the location where your loved one is receiving services.
 Click here for the form.

-This is a list of providers contracted with Health and Human Services to provide Mental Health services to residents of Placer County: Provider Directory
+This is a list of providers contracted with Health and Human Services to provide Mental Health services to residents of Placer County.
+A physical copy of this directory is available upon request: Provider Directory

 For a printable brochure